 Unilever has a number of large programmes aimed at optimising the nutritional composition of our products.
 The first programme, covering the total portfolio, was the Nutrition Enhancement Programme (started 2003).
 It was a direct response to the World Health Organization's request to reduce levels of salt, sugar, saturated and trans fats in processed foods.

 Our methodology has been published in a peer-reviewed scientific journal (European Journal of Clinical Nutrition 2007).
 NEP not only served as a guidance for innovation and renovation but also formed the basis for our claims framework and later on, for the marketing and advertising principles.
 We achieved large reductions in these key nutrients across the portfolio, increasing the portfolio meeting NEP benchmarks by more than a third between 2005-2010.

-In 2010 we upped our standards by benchmarking our progress against strictest global recommendations only.
-As part of our Sustainable Living Plan, we set ourselves new ambitious targets to double the proportion of our portfolio that meets these highest nutritional standards, We apply these standards to all the food products in our portfolio, including our food service products which are consumed in restaurants, schools and hospitals.
+In 2010 we upped our standards by benchmarking our progress against strictest global recommendations.
+As part of our Sustainable Living Plan, we set ourselves new ambitious targets to double the proportion of our portfolio that meets these highest nutritional standards.
+We apply these standards to all food products in our portfolio, including our food service products consumed in restaurants, schools and hospitals.
 Given the reductions we have already made since we began our Nutrition Enhancement Programme, this is a challenging task.
 Yet we are committed to go further and help hundreds of millions of people to achieve a healthier diet.

 The Sustainable Living Plan targets drive reformulation and innovation in Unilever.
 Nevertheless the Nutrition Enhancement Programme remains a guidance in our marketing and advertising practices and responsible claiming.